ezraporter/AWS-Educational-Training/ACloudGuru_Solutions_Architect_Associate_Notes.md

 - You can sell reserved instances on the Reserved Instance Marketplace
 - SES cant be used in combination with monitoring by cloudwatch, just for apps that need to send email comms
 - Almost always choose launch templates
-  - You MUST use launch templates to use Amazon EC2 Dedicated Hosts, luanch configurations can't do this
+  - You **MUST** use launch templates to use Amazon EC2 Dedicated Hosts, launch configurations can't do this
 - RDS can perform CNAME failover swiching on its own, Route 53 is not needed
   - When failing over, Amazon RDS simply flips the canonical name record (CNAME) for your DB instance to point at the standby, which is in turn promoted to become the new primary.
 - AWS Personal Health Dashboard can give you status of downed services